habibcomsats/NVFlare/docs/faq.rst

 Security
 ********

 #.
-What is the scope of security in NVIDIA FLARE?
+What is the scope of security in [BLINDED] FLARE?

-    Security is multi-faceted and cannot be completely controlled for or provided by the NVIDIA FLARE API.
+    Security is multi-faceted and cannot be completely controlled for or provided by the [BLINDED] FLARE API.
 The Open Provision API provides examples of basic communication and identity security using GRPC via shared self-signed certificates and authorization policies.
 These security measures may be sufficient but can be extended with the provided APIs.

 #.
 What about data privacy?

-    NVIDIA FLARE comes with a few techniques to help with data privacy during FL: differential privacy and homomorphic encryption
+    [BLINDED] FLARE comes with a few techniques to help with data privacy during FL: differential privacy and homomorphic encryption
     (see :ref:`Privacy filters<filters_for_privacy>`).

 ************************